When people ask me what it is that we are doing at Ideas2life I always say we are building a great team.

 To solve this challenge, in our last few hiring rounds we introduced a major step before inviting the top candidates for interviews.

-We examine the CVs in a more lenient manner, and the successful candidates of round 1 (on average 60%) are invited to complete an online questionnaire that includes:
+We examine the CVs in a more lenient manner, and the successful candidates of round 1 (on average 60%) are invited to complete an online interview that includes:

 You can see a questionnaire we have used in the past here.

 In our last few hiring rounds, we used an online questionnaire to replace the first interview round and it was a major success.